You are now leaving Abacavir HSR Support. ViiV Healthcare does not recommend, endorse or accept liability for sites controlled by third parties.

 Carriage of HLA-B*5701 is a known risk factor

-Risk of abacavir HSR is high for patients who test positive for the HLA-B*5701 allele.
+The risk for abacavir HSR is higher for patients who test positive for the HLA-B*5701 allele.
 However, abacavir HSRs have been reported at a lower frequency in patients who do not carry this allele.

-HLA-B*5701 status must always be documented and explained to the patient prior to initiating therapy.
+Patient's HLA-B*5701 status must always be documented prior to initiating therapy.

 Abacavir should never be initiated in patients with a positive HLA-B*5701 status, nor in patients with a negative HLA-B*5701 status who had a suspected abacavir HSR on a previous abacavir-containing regimen.

-No other pharmacogenetic markers have been found that identify patients at risk of abacavir hypersensitivity.
+No other pharmacogenetic markers have been found that identify patients at risk of abacavir hypersensitivity in all ethnic groups and in both sexes.